Sage Lemon Tea Cake, made with fresh sage, lemon rinds, lots of olive oil, spelt and oat flour, is as healthy as an afternoon tea cake gets!

 Sage and Lemon Tea

-Often, in the dead of winter, when our immune system is in need of boosting, I will sip on a hot cup of tea made from lemon and sage leaves.
+Often, in the dead of winter, when our immune system is in need of boosting, I will sip on a hot cup of tea made from lemon and sage leaves, to strengthen my immune system.

 The vitamin C from the lemon and the heavy dose of antioxidants in the sage is exactly what winters need.